Combining Learned and Analytical Models for Predicting Action Effects from Sensory Data: Extension to Non-Trivial Viewpoints

 \subsubsection{Perception}

+The perception part remains mostly as it was before - we use the same architecture as shown in Figure~\ref{fig-perc}.
+Inspired by \citet{se3}, we however extend the input data from depth images to full 3d point clouds.
+These point clouds are still image-shaped and can thus be treated like normal images whose channels encode coordinate values instead of colour or intensity.

-The perception part remains largely as it was before.
-As our architecture estimates the position of the object in pixel space (using spatial softmax), we use the given camera parameters and transform to calculate the corresponding position in 3d world-coordinates.
-For this we need the $z$ coordinate that corresponds to the predicted pixel coordinates, which we get by interpolating between the values of the four pixels closest to the predicted coordinates.
+As our architecture estimates the position of the object $\mathbf{o}$ in pixel space (using spatial softmax), we use the given camera parameters and transform to calculate the corresponding position in 3d world-coordinates.
+For this we need the $z$ coordinate (depth) of the predicted pixel location, which we get by interpolating between the values of the four pixels closest to the predicted coordinates.
 Due to inaccuracies in the depth-values and the projection matrix, this operation introduces an error of about 0.3\,mm, which we however consider negligible.